pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 ```

 - `name-of-dump-rule`: name of the rule specified by the user.
 Multiple upstream instances can share a common rule by referencing the rule name.
 - `extra-args`: an extra parameter for the dumper unit.
 Mydumper configuration options that are not explicitly defined in the dumper unit must be passed in through this parameter.
-The format is consistent with mydumper.
+The format is consistent with Mydumper.

-For more information on support for black and white table list, see mydumper parameters and its [source code](https://github.com/pingcap/mydumper).
+For more information on support for black and white table list, see Mydumper parameters and its [source code](https://github.com/pingcap/mydumper).

 The corresponding rule of table and schema black and white list for Loader and Syncer is black-white-list.
 Assuming you only want to replicate data from tables t1 and t2 from the test schema, you can configure the rule as below: